walterkatrin/walterkatrin/README.md

 #### Hi there, I'm Katrin 👋

-I am a molecular biologist who turns next-generation sequencing data into clean, scalable workflows, with a focus on genome analysis and host-associated microbiomes.
+I am a molecular biologist who turns next-generation sequencing data into clean, scalable workflows, with a focus on genome analysis and microbiomes.
 With over 15 years at the bench, I bridge wet lab and computational analysis, building pipelines and protocols in Bash, Python, and R that non-bioinformaticians can use independently.
 I continuously expand my skill set, prioritizing usability, reproducibility, and translating complex science into practical tools.

 #### 🛠 Skills